List of Indian Super League coaches

-Antonio López Habas holds the record for most games managed in the Indian Super League with 97, which he managed from 2014 to 2016 and 2019 to 2021.
-Sergio Lobera, who won 3 titles has been the most successful head coach in the Indian Super League.
-Habas and Steve Coppell has managed the most teams in the Indian Super League, having taken charge of three different clubs.

-Many of the coaches listed below served as caretaker coaches in the period between a coaching departure and appointment.
-Few of these, however, went on to secure a permanent coaching post, for example, Khalid Jamil took over as an interim coach of NorthEast United in January 2021 and became the head coach of the team in the following season.
+Sergio Lobera holds the record for most matches coached in the Indian Super League with 127, which he managed from 2017 to 2021, and from 2023 to 2025.
+Sergio Lobera (two ISL League Shields and one ISL Cup), José Francisco Molina (one ISL League Shield and two ISL Cups) and Antonio López Habas (one ISL League Shield and two ISL Cups), who won three titles each, have been the most successful head coach in the Indian Super League.
+Habas have managed the most teams in the Indian Super League, having taken charge of four different clubs.
+Many of the coaches listed below served as caretaker coaches in the period between a coaching departure and an appointment.
+A few of these, however, went on to secure a permanent coaching post; for example, Khalid Jamil took over as an interim coach of NorthEast United in January 2021 and became the head coach of the team in the following season.

 Head coaches

 The list of head coaches includes everyone who has managed clubs while they were in the Indian Super League, whether in a permanent or temporary role.
 Caretaker coaches are listed only when they managed the team for at least one match in that period.

 The dates of appointment may fall outside the club period in the league, for example, Albert Roca was appointed as Bengaluru coach in 2016 (before the club's entry in the league in 2017) and remained in his position through the club's introduction into the league.